tsutterley/Grounding-Zones/doc/source/getting_started/Citations.rst

 This work was initially supported by an appointment to the NASA Postdoctoral Program (NPP) at NASA Goddard Space Flight Center (GSFC), administered by Universities Space Research Association (USRA) under contract with NASA.
-It is currently supported under the NASA Cryospheric Sciences Program.
+It is currently supported under the NASA Cryospheric Sciences Program (Grant Number 80NSSC22K0379).
 `Grounding-Zones <https://github.com/tsutterley/Grounding-Zones>`__ consists of extension routines for the sets of
 `read-ICESat-2 <https://github.com/tsutterley/read-ICESat-2>`__ and